awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-automation-multiple-accounts-and-regions.md

 1. Repeat this procedure in *every* account that you want to target to run multi\-Region and multi\-account automations\.

-1. Download the [AWS\-SystemManager\-AutomationAdministrationRole\.zip folder](samples/AWS-SystemManager-AutomationAdministrationRole.zip) and repeat this procedure for the **AWS\-SystemManager\-AutomationAdministrationRole** role\.
-You only need to create the **AWS\-SystemManager\-AutomationAdministrationRole** role in the Automation management account\.
+1. Download the [samples/AWS-SystemManager-AutomationAdministrationRole.zip](samples/AWS-SystemManager-AutomationAdministrationRole.zip) file and repeat this procedure for the `AWS-SystemManager-AutomationAdministrationRole` role\.
+You only need to create the `AWS-SystemManager-AutomationAdministrationRole` role in the Automation management account\.
 **Note**
 The IAM user or role you use to run a multi\-Region or multi\-account automation must have the `iam:PassRole` permission for the `AWS-SystemManager-AutomationAdministrationRole` role\.
 We recommend not changing the role name as specified in the template to something besides `AWS-SystemsManager-AutomationAdministrationRole`\.
 Otherwise, your multi\-Region and multi\-account automations might fail\.